Repossession Laws For Automobile Owners. Understanding Repossession Laws & Your Rights.

 After the sale, the original creditor must determine the overall gain made from the sale minus the costs of repossession.
 Not surprisingly, this almost always comes out showing that the creditor still has not made up its money.
 They will seek and get a deficiency judgment against you.
 And they can sue you for the balance.
 This would be a comprehensive pursuit of a debt you owe.
 You can also pursue this as wage garnishment.

 What are My rights within the Car Reposession Laws?

 - You can ask to modify the terms of the original loan agreement.
 The creditor may choose not to accept this.

 - You may get a new credit car loan from a third party and ask to reinstate ownership.
 The creditor technically does not need to accept this, but would be foolish to turn it down.

 - You may get a new credit car loan and attempt to buy your own car back at auction, if you are informed of the time and place of the auction.

 - If the creditor actually made money on the sale of your car, they owe you the profits.

-- You can watch the original creditor carefully and insure that they have properly followed the legal requirements of your state to execute repossession.
+- You can watch the original creditor carefully and insure that they have properly followed the legal requirements of your state.
 If they make a mistake, they will likely owe damages and may even forfeit some of their rights.